 By Patrick Basham

-Patrick Basham is director of the Washington-based Democracy Institute
+Patrick Basham is director of the Democracy Institute in

 After it turned out that Deputy Prime Minister Andrei Belousov included the Fonbet betting company in the list of backbone enterprises that can count on state support, everyone started talking about these bookmakers.